peter3200/NeuroDocs/docs/source/task/task1.rst

 **What did the python script do?**

-- First, we set up our environment, loading the needed modules and setting our input directory
+- First, we set up our environment, loading the needed modules and setting our input directory.

 .. code-block:: python